"On this lonely road, trying to make it home Doing it by my lonesome, pissed off, who wants some? I see them long hard times to come"

 Big Bad: Bo Crowder in Season 1, Mags Bennett in Season 2, Robert Quarles in Season 3.
 Season 4 lacks an overall villain, though Nicky Augustine steps up in the last few episodes.
-Season 5 seems to be setting Daryl Crowe Jr. up for the role, though that could change.
+Season 5 has a Big Bad Ensemble, with Daryl Crowe Jr. emerging as the Final Boss near the end.
 And of course, Boyd (and now Wynn Duffy) serves as the default Big Bad whenever there isn't another option around.

 Bitch in Sheep's Clothing: Mags Bennett.
 She starts off seeming like a kindly but mischievous pot-seller, but turns out to be one of the most ruthless criminals in the entire state.

 The nice looking friendly nurse who flirts with Raylan sells human organs on the black market and is a stone-cold killer.

 Black and Grey Morality: Ruthless criminality notwithstanding, Boyd and Limehouse are loyal to their communities and have some notion of honor, in contrast to Quarles or Augustine.
 And of course Raylan's no saint himself.